Are you ready for a boat tour to watch dolphins in Lisbon?

 With our versatile fast RIB (Rigid Inflatable Boat), we can scan the ocean in the search for wildlife.
 Our skipper is also a Marine Biologist on board, so you can truly learn about these incredible cetacean species and seabirds in the middle of the Atlantic.
+For about 3 hours, you will experience the adventure of looking for dolphins in Lisbon where it seems impossible.
+You might also encounter other marine species, like sunfish, sharks, jellyfish, or even sea turtles, so close to Lisbon.

 FAQ about dolphin watching tour from Lisbon